chanzuckerberg/cellxgene/README.md

 pip install cellxgene
 ```

+## docker

+We have included a dockerfile to conveniently run cellxgene from docker.

+1. Build the  image `docker build . -t cellxgene`
+2. Run the container and mount data `docker run -v "$PWD/example-dataset/:/data/" -p 5005:5005 cellxgene launch --host 0.0.0.0 data/pbmc3k.h5ad`
+    * You will need to use --host 0.0.0.0 to have the container listen to incoming requests from the browser

 ## FAQ

 > Someone sent me a directory of `10X-Genomics` data with a `mtx` file and I've never used `scanpy`, can I use `cellxgene`?